PokemonAutomation/Arduino-Source/SerialPrograms/README.md

     1. [Download the offline installer.](https://www.qt.io/offline-installers) [Direct Download Link](https://download.qt.io/official_releases/qt/5.12/5.12.12/qt-opensource-windows-x86-5.12.12.exe)
     2. Disconnect from the internet.
 This is needed to keep it from forcing you to create an account.
     3. Run the installer.
-    4. When prompted for components select all of the following:
+    4. When prompted for components, select all of the following:
         - Qt 5.12.12
             - MSVC 2017 32-bit
             - MSVC 2017 64-bit